 Welcome to our tour to Blenheim Palace and The Cotswolds.

-After a minimum of 2 hours to enjoy your surroundings we will travel into a national area of outstanding beauty called The Cotswolds.
-It is full of quaint small villages with houses and churches that date back around 500 years with most buildings made in local limestone.
+A national area of outstanding beauty, the Cotswolds is full of quaint small villages with houses and churches that date back around 500 years.
+Most buildings are made in local limestone (Cotswold Stone).